 Rolling Resistance Test Results

 Performance in the rolling resistance test is great.
-At an air pressure of 120 psi, rolling resistance is a low 12.2 watts, which is very good for a Tour / Race type tire.
+At an air pressure of 120 psi, rolling resistance is a low 12.2 watts, which is excellent for a Tour / Race type tire.
 Dropping air pressure to 100 psi results in a rolling resistance of 12.9 watts.
-Dropping air pressure even lower results in a rolling resistance of 13.7 watts at an air pressure of 80 psi.
+Lowering air pressure even lower results in a rolling resistance of 13.7 watts at an air pressure of 80 psi.

 Noteworthy is the very flat rolling resistance graph of this tire, dropping air pressure to 80 psi increases rolling resistance by only 1.5 watts per tire.
 This is a great feature because rider comfort will increase greatly at 80 / 90 psi at a very low cost.

 |Puncture Resistance Test Results (higher is better)|